AntonioTorres23/OpenGL_Notes/Overview On Textures.md

 **Mipmaps**

 Imagine we had a large room with thousands of objects, each with an attached texture.
 There will be objects far away that have the same high resolution texture attached as the objects close to the viewer.
+Since the objects are far away and probably only produce a few fragments, OpenGL has difficulties retrieving the right color value for its fragment from the high resolution texture